vigetlabs/microcosm/docs/cheatsheet.md

 State Management
 +--------------+
-pull    - Provided a key, return that entry in the state object push    - Queue up an action, potentially changing data prepare - Partially apply the `push` method replace - Replace state with the result of deserializing a set of data
+get     - Provided a key, return that entry in the state object push    - Queue up an action, potentially changing data prepare - Partially apply the `push` method replace - Replace state with the result of deserializing a set of data